degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-music.md

 - “Studies in Physical Movement”

 #### First-Year Writing
-For this requirement, you must have at least one course taken with the “FYW” general education attribute.
+For this requirement, you must take at least one course with the “FYW” general education attribute.

 #### Writing in Context
-For this requirement, you must have at least four courses taken with the “WRI” general education attribute.
+For this requirement, you must take at least four courses with the “WRI” general education attribute.

 #### Foreign Language
 For this requirement, you must take one of the following courses: